Boiler not cooling

 HVAC

-If the boiler is not cooling properly, it's best to have a professional HVAC technician diagnose and repair the issue.
-Attempting DIY repairs on a boiler can be dangerous and may void the warranty.
-A qualified technician can quickly identify the problem and make the necessary repairs to restore proper cooling.
+If the boiler is not cooling properly, it's best to have a professional HVAC technician inspect and diagnose the issue.
+Attempting DIY repairs on a boiler can be dangerous and may cause further damage if not done correctly.
+A qualified technician will be able to identify the root cause and make the necessary repairs to restore proper boiler function.

 Sources